Robertson County License Hearing Guide

 If You Refused Testing

 - Refusal Penalty: Refusing to submit to a breath or blood test carries a harsher penalty than failing one.
-In Tennessee, refusing a test results in a [Tennessee specific suspension period for refusal - research and insert here.
-Example: one-year suspension for a first offense].
+In Tennessee, refusing a test results in a suspension.

 - Implied Consent Law in Tennessee: Tennessee, like most states, has an implied consent law.
 This means that by driving on Tennessee roads, you've implicitly agreed to submit to chemical testing if lawfully arrested for DUI.
 Refusing to do so carries significant consequences.